Bryan Christy: Career

 After passing the CPA and bar exams, Christy practiced international trade law in Washington DC.
 He worked on topics such as US-Japan supercomputer trade, Norwegian whaling, and the sale of light-water nuclear reactors to North Korea.
 Christy left law to pursue a career as a journalist.
-His first investigation, "Curse of the Double Eagle" for Playboy, focused on the world's most valuable coin, a 1933 gold piece promoted by Sotheby's and its partner the US Mint as the only one in existence.
+His first investigation, Curse of the Double Eagle for Playboy, focused on the world's most valuable coin, a 1933 gold piece promoted by Sotheby's and its partner the US Mint as the only one in existence.
 In his article, Curse of the Double Eagle, Christy discovered a second coin and exposed the one-of-a-kind auction.
 The existence of more coins led to a U.S. Supreme Court case.

 Christy began writing for National Geographic in 2010 and helped found the magazine's Special Investigations Unit.
-He spent three years researching reptile trafficking before publishing the non-fiction book "The Lizard King" and the National Geographic feature, The Kingpin, which contributed to the prosecution and imprisonment of Anson Wong, "the Pablo Escobar of wildlife trafficking" and the passage of new wildlife laws in Malaysia.
+He spent three years researching reptile trafficking before publishing the non-fiction book The Lizard King and the National Geographic feature, The Kingpin, which contributed to the prosecution and imprisonment of Anson Wong, "the Pablo Escobar of wildlife trafficking" and the passage of new wildlife laws in Malaysia.
 While researching for the project, Christy "was bitten between the eyes by a blood python, chased by a mother alligator, sprayed by a bird-eating tarantula, and ejaculated on by a Bengal tiger".

-After the publication of "The Lizard King", Christy transitioned to focus on elephants and the illicit ivory trade.
-His 2012 National Geographic cover feature "Blood Ivory: Ivory Worship" exposed Asia's ivory carving industry leading to a response from the Vatican following pressure over the use of illegal ivory in religious icons.
-The feature investigation was made into the 2013 National Geographic documentary "Battle for the Elephants" which won Best Conservation Film at the 2013 Jackson Hole Wildlife Film Festival.
+After the publication of The Lizard King, Christy transitioned to focus on elephants and the illicit ivory trade.
+His 2012 National Geographic cover feature Blood Ivory: Ivory Worship exposed Asia's ivory carving industry leading to a response from the Vatican following pressure over the use of illegal ivory in religious icons.
+The feature investigation was made into the 2013 National Geographic documentary Battle for the Elephants which won Best Conservation Film at the 2013 Jackson Hole Wildlife Film Festival.
+For its 125th anniversary, National Geographic Magazine named Christy's work One of Ten Ways National Geographic Has Changed the World.

-In 2015, Christy completed an in-depth undercover operation "Tracking Ivory" where he designed fake elephant tusks armed with satellite-based GPS systems to hunt terrorists operating in central Africa.
+In 2015, Christy completed an in-depth undercover operation Tracking Ivory where he designed fake elephant tusks armed with satellite-based GPS systems to hunt terrorists operating in central Africa.
 During the investigation, Christy was arrested in Tanzania and held as a suspected ivory trafficker.
-"Tracking Ivory" was featured on the cover of National Geographic.
-In 2016, Christy produced the Emmy-nominated documentary, "Warlords of Ivory" For his performance in the film Christy won a 2016 Wildscreen Panda Award for Best Presenter.
+Tracking Ivory was featured on the cover of National Geographic.
+In 2016, Christy produced the Emmy-nominated documentary, Warlords of Ivory For his performance in the film Christy won a 2016 Wildscreen Panda Award for Best Presenter.

-Christy then turned his focus to the illegal rhino horn trade, producing the "Special Investigation: Inside the Deadly Rhino Horn Trade" for National Geographic in 2016.
+Christy then turned his focus to the illegal rhino horn trade, producing the Special Investigation: Inside the Deadly Rhino Horn Trade for National Geographic in 2016.

-In 2017, Christy left National Geographic to focus on his first novel, "In the Company of Killers" which releases to the public on April 13, 2021.
+In 2017, Christy left National Geographic to focus on his first novel, In the Company of Killers, which released to the public on April 13, 2021.